Helmut-Ortmann/EnterpriseArchitect_hoReverse/README.md

 - Extensible

 ## News
+3.12 Improvements generating Activity nodes
+- F Final can also create an Init on the Activity Diagram
+  - DiagramObject selected: Create Final node
+  - no Diagram selected: Create an Init node
+- ActC Create Activity with beneath Diagram
+  - Select a Package,an Element, or a Diagram in the Browser to create only the Activity with the beneath Diagram.

 3.11 *.msi installer to remove all remnants
      - Update properties as service
      - copy properties as service